ptmotorsport/PTKB1/README.md

 # PTKB1
 CANbus Keyboard using an Arduino Nano and MCP2515

+Thank you for your interest in this PT Motorsport Arduino project!
+We’re very excited to be able to share this project with you.

+Projects like these are made possible by your support through purchases on the PT Motorsport AU website.

+www.ptmotorsport.com.au

+Thank you for your support!
+We greatly appreciate you spreading the word about our products and services to your fellow motorsport enthusiasts.

 # Hardware
 This code is writen to support the following hardware
  - Arduino Nano